 Performance isn’t its strongest suit either.
 Gas mileage is middling, and so is acceleration from its V-6.
 The Santa Fe’s ride earns our kudos, and when its three-mode steering’s dialed to Sport, it tracks true down the highway.

 We’re into the Santa Fe for its interior space.
 Hyundai surrounds the front passengers with all kinds of space, and heats and ventilates their leather seats, for a price.
 Second-row passengers have it pretty good, too.
 Reserve the third row for small people and plan ahead for light cargo if all the seats are in use: the Santa Fe’s less roomy back there than its newer rivals.

 The Santa Fe has performed very well in crash tests, and comes with a rearview camera.
-Forward-collision warnings and automatic emergency braking come standard on the expensive version.
+Forward-collision warnings and automatic emergency braking are optional on top trims.
 Other nice touches include high-end audio, available all-wheel drive, and a panoramic roof–but Hyundai skips the rear-seat entertainment system, figuring your tablet and mobile data plan will do.
 (They do.)